Academic Program Guide

 Advanced Writing

-This class allows students to collaborate with ACMA staff members by writing projects relevant to their Career Pathway Endorsement Area or performance focus.
-Students will work directly with teachers on writing projects, which prepare them for publication and/or performances in theatrical, electronic, print or film media.
+This course allows students to collaborate with ACMA staff members by writing projects relevant to their Career Pathway Endorsement Area or performance focus.
+Students work directly with teachers on writing projects, preparing them for publication and/or performances in theatrical, electronic, print or film media.
 Collaboration between motivated, advanced students and teacher/mentors.
-This class in not intended to replace grade level Language Arts coursework.
-This class may be repeated for credit.
+This course in not intended to replace grade level Language Arts coursework.
+This course may be repeated for credit.

 Communication